cleancoindev/dss1/README.md

-# Multi Collateral Dai
+# Multi Collateral TAO

-This repository contains the core smart contract code for Multi Collateral Dai.
+This repository contains the core smart contract code for Multi Collateral TAO.
 This is a high level description of the system, assuming familiarity with the basic economic mechanics as described in the whitepaper.